dis-unige/swisscovery-vu3/js/prm-databases-categorize-after/unige-db-categories/README.md

 The following parameters can be controlled inside the `unige-db-categories.config.js` file:

 * Base search query to be used in the additional links in the `baseurl` string.
-Mind that the query has to include your library ID.
+Mind that the query has to include a search scope that will be different for your library.
 * For which categories the additional links should be displayed.
 * What search codes to use for each category.